nabeelhdp/Hive3_replication/ManualSteps.md

-# Manual steps to verify end to end replication works on beeline shell before the script is executed.
+# Manual steps to verify end to end replication works on beeline shell.
-Recommended : Use HDP 3.1.5 or CDP versions to use this script.

 In Ambari UI -> Hive -> CONFIGS
 Advanced hive-site